easyJet Baggage Allowance: The Complete Guide for 2025/26

 Travelling With Babies and Children

-easyJet provides additional allowances for passengers travelling with infants and young children.
+easyJet has extra allowances for passengers travelling with babies and young children.

 Infants on Your Lap (Under 2 Years)